Kroger Doesn't Exist Here . . .

 You can't buy any over-the-counter medicines in any of them - that is, not even an aspirin, Tylenol, Advil, and maybe no Band-Aids or Bactine (I have to check).

-To buy any of those things, in addition to all prescription medicines, you have to go to a FARMACIA, all well-marked by the requisite standardized lighted green crosses, spaced every so many blocks (a minimum of 250 meters apart) in every city and town as established by law; and depending on the population density (
+To buy any of those things, in addition to all prescription medicines, you have to go to a FARMACIA, all well-marked by the requisite standardized lighted green crosses, spaced every so many blocks (a minimum of 250 meters apart) in every city and town as established by law; and depending on the population density (2,800 - 4,000 inhabitants per pharmacy, approximately).
+FARMACIAS are open after hours, all night, and on Sunday only when it is their turn to be 'de guardia' or on duty, also as established by law.

 There is no chance in Spain of the convergence of Walgreens, CVS, Rite-Aid and a Kroger Pharmacy at the same intersection as happened near my house in the USA.
 (The Rite-Aid eventually folded.)
 There are no franchised chains, nor is there freedom to open a new pharmacy if you want to.
 On the contrary, the number of pharmacy licenses is strictly limited by the (national) Ministry of Health (though some community and regional exceptions are allowed) and only a licensed pharmacist can own a pharmacy, many of which are passed down from generation to generation, keeping the lucrative resource all in the family.*